 Using an event chatbot can help you sell more tickets to your event.
 But, in addition to that, they can even help you engage more with your audience.
 It can even act as a personal assistant for attendees before, during, and after the event.
 With that said, these are the six ways that artificial intelligence chatbots can better your event organizing experience.

 People who are interested in going to your event will most likely prepare themselves for the big day.
 However, stress can weigh heavily on participants days (or weeks) before the event, or on the morning of.
 They’ll need event information immediately at their disposal.
 They need to know when the event starts, what materials they’ll need to bring for registration, etc.

 Rather than check back on an event website, entrants want their information straight up, even if it’s a simple refresher.
 That’s where a chatbot comes in!

 “When problems spring up before, during, or after an event, attendees will need to have points of contact,” said Victoria Allan, journalist at Simplegrad and OXEssays.
 “We can’t always rely on emails, social media and website postings to answer people’s questions.
-Nowadays, people want answers to their questions right away—they don’t want to wait.
+Nowadays, people want instant answers to their questions — they don’t want to wait.
 If you have your attendees wait for you to respond, then that’ll impact your event’s reception in a negative light.
-Chatbots can cut the wait time in half since they process information, and get to attendees faster than regular email or postings.”
+Conversational AI can cut the wait time in half since chatbots process information and get to attendees faster than regular email or postings.”